torleifg/multi-label-bert-classifier/README.md

 # Multi-Label Genre and Form Classification of Book Reviews

 This repository contains code and resources for fine-tuning a BERT-based model for multi-label genre and form classification of book reviews.
-It uses the NB-BERT-large language model from Nasjonalbiblioteket (Norwegian National Library) and a dataset drawn from the open API of Biblioteksentralen.
+It uses BERT-based language models from Nasjonalbiblioteket (Norwegian National Library) and a dataset drawn from the open API of Biblioteksentralen.
 The dataset is highly imbalanced.

 ## Overview

 - **Multi-Label Classification**: Each book review can belong to multiple genre and form.
-- **Fine-Tuning BERT**: The model is fine-tuned using NB-BERT-large.
+- **Fine-Tuning BERT**: The model is fine-tuned using a chosen BERT-based langauge model.
 - **Evaluation**: The model is evaluated using metrics such as **F1 macro score**.

 ## Resources